 Business expenses can normally be deducted from your income when calculating your taxable profit.
 But purchases of assets (eg machinery) are not allowable.
 Instead, you claim capital allowances.

 Capital allowances can be claimed for most purchases of plant and machinery and business vehicles.
 In a few specific cases, you can claim capital allowances in relation to capital expenditure on premises, for example, by adding insulation.
+The Government also introduced the new Structures and Buildings Allowance (SBA) for new, non-residential structures and buildings on 29 October 2018.
+The SBA allows a deduction from profits at an annual rate of 2% calculated on the original construction expenditure.
 Different types of expenditure qualify for different capital allowances.

 Capital allowances and company cars